New

 Anu Hariharan, a partner at Y Combinator's Continuity Fund, puts it this way: "The best candidates have options.
 If you find someone great, move fast.
 Don't let bureaucracy get in the way of hiring exceptional talent."

-Finally, don't forget to sell your vision.
+And, don't forget to sell your vision.
 Help candidates see how they can be part of building something great.
 Share your startup's mission, your plans for growth, and how their role fits into the bigger picture.

-Sealing the deal without breaking the bank
+6. Seal the deal without breaking the bank

 Alright, you've found your dream candidate.